- 1 Black Box Test

 Technically, black box tests interact with the SUT via (more or less official) external interfaces, such as messages, documents, communication interfaces, GUI interaction etc. White box tests can access data structures and interfaces internal to the SUT.

 In expecco, White Box Tests are done by implanting code into the SUT via code injection techniques.
-Depending on the type of technology and environment used, this injection (or instrumentation) may be possibly dynamically (Java or DotNet) or has to be done statically by linking expecco-support libraries to the program (C, C++)
+Depending on the type of technology and environment used, this injection (or instrumentation) may be possibly dynamically (Java or .NET) or has to be done statically by linking expecco-support libraries to the program (C, C++)

 A feature of (typically) a programming language, which does not give you more semantic features, but instead exists for the convenience of the user.
 Typically "syntactic sugar" designates a feature which is easier to use or shorter to write, but which could also be defined in terms of other features of the language - albeit possibly more clumsy.
 In expecco, a number of syntactic sugar constructs are available, which could also be described in terms of regular action blocks.
-For example, the "attachment step", "shell step" and even "groovy" steps could be also defined in terms of regular elementary blocks which read a file, start a shell or talk to a JVM respectively.
+For example, the "attachment step", "shell step" and even "Groovy" steps could be also defined in terms of regular elementary blocks which read a file, start a shell or talk to a JVM respectively.

 The execution's summary-outcome-status from running a test plan, test case or action.
 In addition to detail information (traces, data, execution time, log-messages), every execution in expecco will always return one of 4 values as a summary status: